The Members of

-5. The Company has not accepted any deposits from the public during the year andconsequently the directives issued by Reserve Bank of India the provisions of sections73 to 76 of the Act and rules framed there under are not applicable to the Company.However certain old amount are outstanding in advances from customers/credit balance incustomer account which as explained to us is immaterial and is subject to reconciliationand adjustment if any.
+5. The Company has not accepted any deposits from the public during the year andconsequently the directives issued by Reserve Bank of India the provisions of sections73 to 76 of the Act and rules framed there under are not applicable to the Company.However certain old amounts are outstanding in advances from customers/credit balance incustomer accounts in the nature of deposits which as explained to us is not material andis subject to reconciliation and adjustment if any.

-6. As informed by the management the Central Government has not prescribed themaintenance of cost records under section 148 (1) of the Act for the Company.
+6. As informed by the management the Central Government has not prescribed themaintenance of cost records under section 148 (1) of the Company Act.